1Password/scim-examples/beta/docker/README.md

    > **Note**
    >
-   > If Docker returns an error about multiple network interfaces, uncommment the `--advertise-addr` parameter with the same public IP address of the Linux server as the DNS record.
+   > If Docker returns an error about multiple network interfaces, uncommment the `--advertise-addr` parameter and replace the example IP (`192.0.2.1`) with the public IP address of the Linux server.

 5. Clone this repository and switch to this directory: